An efficient law without trials: Iraqi Kurdistan

 She then presented the context in Iraqi Kurdistan, where the adoption of the law condemning FGM was accompanied by additional measures to raise awareness of the problem and to communicate the law so that it would be understood and accepted.
 Both the population and the Iraqi government eventually took full ownership of the law, which was well integrated into society and promoted as an example of success by the government.

 “In Iraq, in the Kurdish Autonomous Region, a law was passed in 2011.
 So far, no one has been prosecuted.
 But that does not worry us too much.
-The law was nevertheless necessary and has had a significant impact (FGM rates have decreased at an unknown speed in all documented regions, except for small cases less well documented than in Israel).
+The law was nevertheless necessary and has had a significant impact (FGM rates have decreased at an unknown speed in all documented regions, except for small, less well documented cases in Israel).

 The law was needed in Iraqi Kurdistan for several reasons :